Clean Growth UK is delivered across the North by Liverpool John Moores University.

 Support available through the North hub:

-- Innovation and R&D funding
+- Innovation funding and grants

 - Student projects

 Our team has extensive local knowledge and can link you to business support and funding schemes across the region.